Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Does the Embassy only work over Tor?
 No http or VPN?
 ----------------------------------------------------
 Embassy's current primary communication is over Tor.
 In many cases we use HTTP over Tor (they are not mutually exclusive), you can see this by navigating to the Tor address in a browser and see the “http” in front of it.
-A VPN is a feature we’re exploring as an alternative to Tor to make things faster without meaningfully impacting privacy.
+A VPN is a feature we're exploring as an alternative to Tor to make things faster without meaningfully impacting privacy.
 You can also connect directly via LAN if you are on the same network as your device.

 What if someone gets physical access to my device, can they read the contents?
 Is it encrypted?
 -----------------------------------------------------------------------------------------------
-The device is currently not currently protected in that way.
-Someone with physical access to the device can get full access to everything on it.
+The data is currently encrypted at rest, but not in a way that would prevent a sophisticated attacker from accessing it.
+This is a step towards better security in the near future.

-Apps like Bitwarden, however, do not store plaintext information, so your passwords will not be compromised unless they know your master password.
+Services like Bitwarden, however, do not store plaintext information, so your passwords will not be compromised unless they know your master password.

 Why http and not https for .onion websites?
 -------------------------------------------